Clyn1/Goals-App/README.md

 ## Project Overview

 GoalsApp helps users track and complete their goals while taking care of a virtual pet companion.
-The pet grows and evolves based on the user's goal completion rate, providing visual reinforcement for progress and achievement.
+The pet grows and evolves based on the user's goal completion rate, providing visual reinforcement for progress and achievement

 ## Project Progress